kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I feel like a biblical character when God comes with a message; someone who lies down on the floor in fear.
 - It's all just too terrifying to comprehend.
 - The next morning, I'm still reeling from this dream.
 I'm certain I'm going to be arrested and end up in jail for 7 years.
+- I don't know what the police charge will be but prison is a certainty.
-- I tell Hala and her ex-husband and the centre manager Patrick about my nightmare, but not about the Light cos that's a bit embarrassing.
+- I tell Hala and her ex-husband and the centre manager Patrick about my nightmare; but not about the Light cos that's a bit embarrassing.
-- Looking back, I can see I was psychologically unbalanced, and it is perhaps more evidence to point towards constant drugging with psychoactive substance via my toiletries, or perhaps through some of my health supplements like my antifungal product maybe.
+- Looking back, I can see I was psychologically unbalanced, and it is perhaps more evidence to point towards constant drugging with psychoactive substances via my toiletries, or perhaps through some of my health supplements like my antifungal liquid I took every day.
 - Even though I was not connected to my X account, online NLP/hypnosis manipulation techniques would have been continuing via my hacked mobile phone.
 - This was the first instance of me being overwhelmingly terrified about being arrested.
 - There was something triggering this fear which the gangs used successfully on a number of occasions.